 Step by Step Instructions

 Mix up flour, baking powder and salt in and salt in a medium bowl.
 Use a whisk to help sift the ingredients together.

-Butter and granulated sugar are beat together in a large mixing bowl until fluffy.
+Beat butter and granulated sugar together in a large mixing bowl until fluffy.
 This method is called creaming – it means that the mixture should be soft and fluffy and creamy.
 This is most easily done with an electric mixer.